miningpy/miningpy/CONTRIBUTING.md

    stackoverflow) or commercial use is prohibited.
 Those can undermine the license of the whole projects.

-### Contributing to MiningPy through Bitbucket
+### Contributing to MiningPy

-To submit new code to MiningPy, first fork the [MiningPy Bitbucket Repo](https://bitbucket.org/incitron/miningpy) and then clone the forked repository to your computer.
+To submit new code to MiningPy, first fork the [MiningPy Repo](https://github.com/miningpy/miningpy) and then clone the forked repository to your computer.
 Then, create a new branch based on the [Branch Naming Conventions Section](#branch-naming-conventions) in your local repository.